randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 It's tempting to imagine that internationalization is unnecessary for pure technology products intended for a technical audience.
 After all, they speak some form of standardized technical English, right?
 Actually, English may be merely a convention in tech circles.
 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 Even within New York City, a greater share of educated tech workers were born outside of the US than within.
 Since the U.S. is an outlier, we already know that a probable majority of technology workers _within the United States_ prefer non-American formatting for dates & times, numbers, and measures.
 It's not difficult to see how they might also benefit from an availability of language alternatives.

-But we're not just building for people like us.

 ## Culture

 Language is just one component of internationalization.
 Cultural expectations also impact UX; concerns like date and time, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit.